syh19/siyuan-plugin-task-list/README.md

 [中文](https://github.com/syh19/siyuan-plugin-task-list/blob/main/README_zh_CN.md)

-# Latest version `v0.2.1` change log
+# Latest version `v0.2.3` change log

 **Enhancement**

-- ✨✨✨ `v0.2.2` Add a hotkey key to open and close the plug-in `dock` bar [#20](https://github.com/syh19/siyuan-plugin-task-list/issues/20)
-- `v0.2.2` Remove the maximum width limit for task lists
-- `v0.2.1` Task dimension TAB supports persistent storage
-- ✨✨✨ `v0.2.0` Task nodes implement customized processing time through calendar view [#7](https://github.com/syh19/siyuan-plugin-task-list/issues/7) [#15](https://github.com/syh19/siyuan-plugin-task-list/issues/15)
-- ✨✨✨ `v0.2.0` Implement calendar view filtering of task nodes [#7](https://github.com/syh19/siyuan-plugin-task-list/issues/7) [#15](https://github.com/syh19/siyuan-plugin-task-list/issues/15)

-**Bugfix**

-- `v0.2.2` The timing of the red dot display in the upper right corner of the filter icon is inaccurate
+- The calendar display mode in the dock bar supports choosing week view or month view
+- Reduce the size of the calendar in the dock bar to display more tasks
-- `v0.2.2` The height of the task list is inaccurate when there is a week view in the `dock` bar
+- ✨✨✨ Mark the number of daily todo and done tasks in the calendar view in the dock bar
+- Documents, notebooks, and workspace TAB support simultaneously displaying the number of tasks in the current dimension

 > - [For more information about the plugin, please view here](https://liuyun.io/article/1711344682726)
 > - [Please view the CHANGE LOG of all versions here](https://github.com/syh19/siyuan-plugin-task-list/blob/main/CHANGELOG_EN.md)